saturncloud/examples/examples/data-science-pipeline/README.md

 1. [`hyperparameter-scikit.ipynb`](hyperparameter-scikit.ipynb): single-node scikit version - takes a while 🙁
 1. [`hyperparameter-dask.ipynb`](hyperparameter-dask.ipynb): distributed Dask version - super fast! ⚡️

 For the best experience, we recommend opening up both notebooks side-by-side in JupyterLab.
 That way you can see which lines of code change when we use Dask (spoiler: not many!).
-To monitor resource utilization of your Jupyter client, open a new Terminal window and run `htop`.
+To monitor resource utilization of your Jupyter server, open a new Terminal window and run `htop`.
 To monitor resource utilization of a Dask cluster, click the "Dashboard" link in the cell output when you initialize the cluster.

 ### XGBoost regression